dbaron/wgmeeting-github-ircbot/README.md

 (changeable/cancellable also with acknowledgment), it will acknowledge it and then when the topic concludes, make a github comment in that issue at the end of the topic with the resolutions, and a &lt;details> with the full IRC log, or something like that.
-I'll probably also teach it to understand "Topic:" itself being a github URL.
+(Understanding "Topic:" itself being a github URL turned out badly because of multiple people entering the same topic leading to multiple short or empty comments.)

 (Ideally it will also understand ScribeNick: and the other scribe.perl conventions, but that's past minimum-viable-product, I